Theod0reWu/Parallel-Ant-Colony-System/README.md

 # Parallel-Ant-Colony-System
-Implementation of a the Ant Colony System optimization, using MPI and CUDA.
+Implementation of the Ant Colony System optimization algorithm, using MPI and CUDA.
 Made to run on the AiMOS supercomputer.

 ## Background
 The ant colony optimization algorithm base unit of computation is called an ant.
 Like real world ants, an ant in the algorithm will explore a world (randomly), looking for rewards.
 In the algorithm the ant will look for a solution to an optimization problem.
 To apply an ant colony algorithm, the optimization problem needs to be converted into the problem of finding the shortest path on a weighted graph.
 Ants will leave pheromones to influence the exploration of other ants.
 The evaluation of the solution will decide how pheromones are preserved.